AyrtonCR/learning-the-ropes/reactx/README.md

 7. Part of image in the three photo slideshow wont display properly when scaling the webpage, a lot of it runs off the page, might be tricky to fix).

+8. Nav bar only displays in 50% + screen size.

+9.

     <br>

     ***